Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 The EndoPat test, which can be done in a doctor’s office, can be used to quickly assess risk factors for cardiovascular diseases such as heart failure, stroke, and pulmonary arterial hypertension.

 In contrast to other cardiovascular tests, PAT assesses microvascular functioning; i.e. the functioning of the peripheral arterioles found just before the capillaries.
 These arterioles, which are lined with smooth muscles, are where most of the blood flow regulation occurs.
-If not enough nitric oxide (NO), a vasodilatory substance, is produced, the arterioles will not be able to dilate enough to let sufficient amounts of blood through to the capillaries which transmit nutrients to the tissues.
+If not enough nitric oxide (NO), a vasodilatory substance, is produced, the arterioles will not be able to dilate enough to let sufficient amounts of blood through to the capillaries that transmit nutrients to the tissues.

 The German researchers assessed something called reactive hyperemia, which occurs when the flow of blood through the veins gets blocked, lowering oxygen levels (producing ischemia) and causing a buildup of metabolic waste.
 The doctor in the video below reports that a result above 2.0 is normal.